k8ssandra/k8ssandra-operator/docs/content/en/tasks/backup-restore/_index.md

 All pods having completed the backup will be in the `finished` list.
 At the end of the backup operation, a `MedusaBackup` custom resource will be created with the same name as the `MedusaBackupJob` object.
 It materializes the backup locally on the Kubernetes cluster.
-The MedusaBackup object status contains the total number of node in the cluster at the time of the backup, the number of nodes that successfully achieved the backup, and the topology of the DC at the time of the backup:
+The MedusaBackup object status contains the total number of node in the cluster at the time of the backup, the number of nodes that successfully achieved the backup, the topology of the DC at the time of the backup, the number of files backed up and their total size:

 ```yaml
 apiVersion: medusa.k8ssandra.io/v1alpha1